Lisalverto Bonilla: Samsung Lions

 On February 16, 2018, Bonilla was released by the Indians to sign with the Samsung Lions of the KBO.
 He became a free agent following the 2018 season.

 Tigres de Quintana Roo

 On April 21, 2019, Bonilla signed with the Tigres de Quintana Roo of the Mexican League.
-In 4 games (2 starts) 11 innings he went 0–0 with a 4.09 ERA and 9 strikeouts.
+In 4 games (2 starts), he went 0–0 with a 4.09 ERA and 9 strikeouts in 11 innings.

 Rakuten Monkeys

 On February 17, 2020, Bonilla signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
 He became a free agent following the season.

 Uni-President Lions

 On July 26, 2021, Bonilla signed with the Uni-President Lions of the Chinese Professional Baseball League (CPBL).
 He became a free agent following the season.

 Pericos de Puebla

 On February 1, 2022, Bonilla signed with the Pericos de Puebla of the Mexican League.
-In five starts for Puebla, he logged a 1-0 record and 8.14 ERQ with 14 strikeouts across 21 innings pitched.
+In five starts for Puebla, he logged a 1–0 record and 8.14 ERQ with 14 strikeouts across 21 innings pitched.
 Bonilla was released by the Pericos on May 19.